 A vaccine is an agent made up of a killed (or severely weakened) bacteria or virus that stimulates antibody production in the body, but does not cause infection.
 Vaccines have been created for the prevention of many diseases, including:

 Vaccines are considered safe for the majority of people to whom they are administered.
-However, in a small percentage of cases, vaccines have been known to cause allergic reactions, chronic medical conditions such as arthritis, and even death.
+However, in a small percentage of cases, dangerous vaccines have been known to cause allergic reactions, chronic medical conditions such as arthritis, and even death.
 Vaccines that have been subjects of pharmaceutical litigation cases include RhoGAM® and other vaccines that contain thimerosal.

 Side Effects and Conditions Linked to Vaccines

 Numerous possible side effects have been linked with vaccines, including:

 - Anaphylactic shock: an allergic reaction characterized by a drop in blood pressure and breathing difficulties, which, if not treated immediately, can lead to death.